Skyscanner/SkyFloatingLabelTextField/README.md

 }
 ```

+### RTL language support

+The component automatically detects the language writing direction.
+When the phone has a RTL language set (e.g. Arabic or Hebrew), then it automatically adjusts to support this style.

+Alternatively, set the `isLTRLanguage` property to manually change the writing direction.

 ### Further customizing the control by subclassing

 The control was designed to allow further customization in subclasses.
 The control itself inherits from `UITextField`, so the standard overrides from there can all be used.
 A few other notable customization hooks via overriding are: